udayagupta/calculator-using-HTML-CSS-JS/README.md

 ### Continue Development

-- Will add more operation as I learn more about JavaScript.
+- Will add more operations as I learn more about JavaScript.